EURECA

 Description:

-The City Council of San Andrés del Rabanedo is leading the way in the province of León by implementing the first "Smoke-free space".
+The City Council of San Andrés del Rabanedo has taken the lead in the province of León by establishing the first "Smoke-free space" in April 2023, located at Antonio García Valladares Park.
+This initiative aims to create environments free from harmful tobacco smoke exposure.

 Since 2021, the Association Against Cancer has been working to eliminate tobacco smoke from public spaces.
-Nearly 300 spaces with up to 2.5 million visitors have been declared smoke-free across Spain.
+Nearly 300 public spaces across Spain, attracting up to 2.5 million visitors, have been declared smoke-free.

-This initiative consists of creating environments free from exposure to harmful traditional or electronic tobacco smoke in open spaces for public and collective use, regardless of whether they are public or private property.
-The aim is, therefore, to create healthy environments to protect health and prevent illnesses, whether cancer or other respiratory or cardiovascular diseases.
+This initiative focuses on creating environments free from exposure to harmful traditional or electronic tobacco smoke in open public and collective spaces, whether they are publicly or privately owned.
+The goal is to establish healthy environments that protect health and prevent illnesses, including cancer and other respiratory or cardiovascular diseases.

-To ensure successful implementation, members of the Spanish Association Against Cancer have provided training and raised awareness amongst some of the workers of the City Council.
-This will enable them to communicate the importance of respecting this smoke-free space, as they are the ones who have the most contact with citizens.
-This aligns with the Municipal Strategy for Health Promotion.
+To ensure successful implementation, members of the Spanish Association Against Cancer have trained and raised awareness among some City Council workers.
+This training enables them to communicate the importance of respecting smoke-free spaces effectively, as they have frequent contact with citizens.
+This effort aligns with the Municipal Strategy for Health Promotion.

 Read More